Feature flag management

 Feature flags control whether code paths run.
 They do not define what a customer is allowed to use.
 That gap becomes critical once access depends on plans, usage, trials, and custom contracts.

-Entitlements are built to solve that problem.
+SaaS entitlements are built to solve that problem.

 An entitlement defines what a company can access inside your product based on its plan, current usage, billing state, and agreed-upon terms.
 These rules are billing-aware and evaluated at runtime, so access updates automatically as customer state changes.